bethqiang/bethqiang.github.io/content/post/codsworth-robotics-stackathon-design-lecture.md

 +++
-title = "The End of Codsworth Robotics, the Beginning of Stackathon, and a Design Lecture" tags = ["fullstack academy", "senior phase", "grace shopper", "stackathon", "cto lectures"] date = "2017-01-18"
+title = "The End of Codsworth Robotics, the Beginning of Stackathon, and a Design Lecture" tags = ["fullstack academy", "senior phase", "grace shopper", "stackathon", "vr", "cto lectures"] date = "2017-01-18"
 +++